andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 };
 ```

-This enumeration class is used for enumeration of Hamiltonian's matrix rows and columns.
+This enumeration class is used for the enumeration of Hamiltonian's matrix rows and columns.

 All implemented terms in the program can be found in
 `Majoranapp/Majoranapp_bits/SpinfullFiller/.`